anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #stat_res title='Example of pledge-status response' artwork-align="left"}

 * In case "factory-default" the pledge does not possess the domain certificate resp. the domain trust-anchor.
-It will not be able to verify the signature of the registrar-agent in the bootstrapping-status request.
+It will not be able to verify the signature of the Registrar-Agent in the bootstrapping-status request.

-* In cases "vouchered" and "enrolled" the pledge already possesses the domain certificate (has domain trust-anchor) and can therefore validate the signature of the registrar-agent.
+* In cases "vouchered" and "enrolled" the pledge already possesses the domain certificate (has domain trust-anchor) and can therefore validate the signature of the Registrar-Agent.
 If validation of the JWS signature fails, the pledge SHOULD respond with the HTTP 403 Forbidden status code.

 * The HTTP 406 Not Acceptable status code SHOULD be used, if the Accept header in the request indicates an unknown or unsupported format.